Estimate Time4 min

 Life insurance generally falls into 2 categories: Term and permanent.

-Term life insurance covers a specific period of time, such as 10, 15, or 20 years, and the premium payment amount stays the same for the coverage period you select.
+Term life insurance covers a specific period of time, such as 10, 15, or 20 years.
+Some providers offer 25 and 30 year terms, and the premium payment amount stays the same for the coverage period you select.
 It can be a good choice if your goal is to give your loved ones a lump sum to help replace the loss of your income; they can use it to pay for housing, college, or other financial necessities.
 Visit: Term Life Insurance Quote Tool

 You can purchase term life on your own, through a group policy (such as an employer or professional group), or both.
 Individual policies allow you to have more control over the amount of the policy and the length of coverage, but they usually require a health assessment to determine the premium cost.

 Group policies are generally set for a predetermined coverage and premium (both usually lower than individual coverage), but unless you opt for additional coverage, they rarely require a health assessment.
-Just remember that if you were to leave your employer, the group life insurance coverage generally ends.
+However, if you were to leave your employer, the group life insurance coverage generally ends.

 Permanent life insurance has 2 subcategories, whole and universal, and both cover you for your entire life as long as your premiums are up to date.
-Both whole and universal life insurance also have potential benefits for wealth transfer.
+Whole and universal life insurance also have potential benefits for wealth transfer.

 Universal life insurance generally lets you choose from a single or flexible payments, and builds cash value over time.
 You can choose how much you pay within certain limits.
 You must pay at least enough to cover the cost of insurance and the administration charges.